 If you are an adult over 60

 - management or monitoring precaution: General-Avoid high doses and long duration of use.
 AVOID treatment for longer than 12 weeks.
 Neuro/Psych-Neurological and psychiatric adverse effects including depression/suicidal ideation and greater risk of tardive dyskinesia.
 Risk of parkinsonian-like reactions increases with ascending doses; discontinue use if they occur.
 Sedation is more common in elderly and contributes to increased confusion and falls.
-Renal-Renal assessment and dose reduction if CrCL < 61mL/min.
+Renal- Reduce dose for CrCL < 61mL/min and monitor renal function.

 Giving Reglan to a child under 12